-Each year the Western Student Composer's Alliance manages four concerts dedicated to the presentation of new work by student composers.
-These concerts feature performance by Western's excellent student performers and ensembles.
-These concerts also feature multimedia works presented with a state-of-the-art sound system.
+Each year the Western Student Composer's Alliance manages four student composer concerts dedicated to the presentation of new work by student composers.
+These concerts feature performanceS by Western's excellent student performers.
+These concerts also feature multimedia works with various technology.

 The composition area works to foster entrepreneurial skills in our students.
 We encourage student composers to have their works performed off-campus.
 We offer support in lessons and a class on professional development to prepare composers for their post-academic careers.
 The composition faculty assists students in the preparation of their scores and recordings for external opportunities, readings, competitions, and festivals as part of private lesson instruction.